 Originally from Wales, Sara worked and studied in Slovenia (2013-17) and Norway (2017-19).
-She is currently based in South West Wales.
+They are currently based in South West Wales.

 Reviews